autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/03/README.md

 <br>

-* but that didn't even matter because either by manually running ten times (`while sleep 13; do forge script ./script/03/CoinFlip.s.sol --broadcast -vvvv --rpc-url sepolia; done`), this solution never really worked (even though i spent a few hours trying to find the bug).
+* but that it didn't matter whether i was running with the that loop or manually (with, say, `while sleep 13; do forge script ./script/03/CoinFlip.s.sol --broadcast -vvvv --rpc-url sepolia; done`).
+  - this solution never really worked (even though i spent a few hours trying to find the bug).
-  - this was a bit frustrating because this solution was foundry native and symmetric with the previous problems.
+  - a bit frustrating because this solution was foundry native and symmetric with the previous problems.
   - i decided i had to try a new approach... using an `interface`.